Kyle Shanahan: Atlanta Falcons

-During Super Bowl LI, the Falcons held a 28–3 lead over the Patriots, in part thanks to Shanahan's play-calling and the Falcons' execution of those plays.
-However, Shanahan was criticized for being too aggressive by not using a ball-control running attack late in the game which resulted in the Falcons losing by a score of 34–28 in overtime.
+During Super Bowl LI, the Falcons held a 28–3 lead over the Patriots in the third quarter, in part thanks to Shanahan's play-calling and the Falcons' execution of those plays.
+However, Shanahan was criticized for being too aggressive by not using a ball-control running attack late in the game, a decision considered by many to have contributed to the Falcons losing their 25-point lead, as they eventually lost the game in overtime by a score of 34–28.

+Despite the sour ending to his Falcon's tenure, Kyle Shanahan has stated that he bears no ill will towards the Falcons and credited his two years working for head coach, Dan Quinn as an important learning experience.
+Indeed, Quinn's Falcon coaching staff was something of a brain trust.
+Shanahan's offensive coaching staff under Quinn included two future NFL head coaches, Matt LaFleur, and Mike McDaniel.
+Quinn's defensive assistants also included two future NFL head coaches, Raheem Morris and Jeff Ulbrich.

 San Francisco 49ers

 On February 6, 2017, one day after the Super Bowl, Shanahan was officially hired as the next head coach of the San Francisco 49ers, signing a six-year deal.

-2017 season

 Shanahan won his first preseason game 27–17 against the Kansas City Chiefs on August 11, 2017.
-However, the 49ers had begun the season 0–9.
-On November 12, 2017, Shanahan won his first regular-season game against the New York Giants by a score of 31–21.
-Three weeks later, he led the 49ers to a 15–14 victory over the Chicago Bears, which marked the first start for quarterback Jimmy Garoppolo as a 49er.
-On December 31, 2017, the last day of the 2017 NFL regular season, Shanahan and the 49ers defeated the Los Angeles Rams 34–13, ending the season on a five-game win streak and winning six out of the last seven games.
+However, the 49ers began the season with nine consecutive losses.
+On November 12, 2017, Shanahan won his first regular-season game, against the New York Giants by a score of 31–21.
+Three weeks later, the 49ers pulled out a narrow 15–14 road victory over the Chicago Bears, which marked the first start for quarterback Jimmy Garoppolo as a 49er.
+In the regular-season finale, the 49ers defeated the Los Angeles Rams on the road 34–13, ending the season on a five-game win streak, and winning six out of the last seven games, to finish 6–10.
+The prior year, the 49ers had won only two games.

-2018 season

-The 49ers managed to win only four games in 2018.
+In 2018, the 49ers won only four games.
 The team was impacted by an early season-ending torn ACL to starting quarterback Garoppolo.
-Garoppolo's injury was immediately viewed as ruining the 49ers hopes for the season, despite Shanahan's optimistic outlook on Garoppolo's replacement, C. J. Beathard.
+Garoppolo's injury was immediately viewed as ruining the 49ers' hopes for the season, despite Shanahan's optimistic outlook on Garoppolo's replacement, C. J. Beathard.